-3. The University requires all students to complete a coherent sequence of General Education subjects.
-The General Education Program is an integral part of the Science and Mathematics course and gives students the opportunity to address some of the key questions they will face as individuals, citizens and professionals.
+3. The University requires all students to complete a selection of General Education subjects.
+The General Education Program is an integral part of all UNSW undergraduate courses and gives students the opportunity to address some of the key questions they will face as individuals, citizens and professionals.

-Students in the Science and Mathematics course must complete General Education subjects totalling 112 hours.
-See Table 1 - for a description of General Education subject categories.
+Students in the Science and Mathematics course must complete General Education subjects totalling 30 credit points plus an additional 56 hours of study which fosters acceptance of professional and ethical action and social responsibility.
+See the General Education Handbook for a description of General Education subject categories.